Colin Bennett (film critic): Australian films

-Bennett was highly critical of Australian films throughout his career.
+Bennett was critical of some Australian films throughout his career.
 He called Dust in the Sun "barely competent technically and dreadfully leaden in its pace" and said "as the only feature film Australia can show in years, it will not do."

 Bennett took part in a famous feud with Tim Burstall where he criticised Burstall's debut feature Two Thousand Weeks.
 Fellow critic David Stratton wrote Bennett's "attitude was unbearably righteous and helped create a climate in which a good film could be destroyed."

 Bennett wrote that Wake in Fright was "the strongest and most savage comment on Australia ever put in film" but felt it "had no finesse, few nuancies or subtleties."

 Bennett called the film Don's Party "very funny" but felt "there was nothing very much at its centre" in which the characters "emerge largely as types."
 He admired the "professionalism" of The Chant of Jimmie Blacksmith but qualified, "one is still left questioning this particular story's relevance today, apart from the spreading of guilt and self loathing amongst its white audiences."

 Appraisal

+Geoff Gardner, a previous Melbourne Film Festival director, said in his blog Film Alert 101:Colin was much more sympathetic to the left-wing humanism of Sight & Sound with its focus on Brit and other realists, Bergman, Bunuel, the daring Poles like Wajda and other dissenting voices from Eastern Europe, the famous Russians like Eisenstein.

+But from those times in the 60s through to 1980, you never stopped reading him and never stopped being impressed by the fervour with which he espoused the causes of Australian film-making, the ending of the Menzian nanny state where idiot Liberal Ministers used to make fools of themselves banning books and films at the direction of the Chief Censor the fabulously nicknamed One-Armed Dick Prowse.
+(One Ministerial dope even got up in the Parliament and lamented how he had make a decision to ban the Kama Sutra and "it had placed him in a very difficult position").

+Colin covered it all, provoked arguments, advanced causes, remained supremely affable, sucked on that pipe of his and was never deterred.
 Fellow critic David Stratton called Bennett "inflexible in his standards and makes few allowances for the specific problems of Australian film making".
 Anthony Ginnane called him "very much a proponent of the Sight and Sound school of English criticism which pre-dated Movie and the auteur theory".
 David Williamson wrote that Bennett "dislikes intensely anything vulgar, escapist, ocker or entertaining, and wishes he hadn’t been born in Australia, hoping that we'll all transform ourselves as rapidly as possible into small-'l' liberals like himself so that he can cease being ashamed of his origins...
 There is such a strong correlation between a good Colin Bennett crit and disaster at the box-office that certain Australian film producers get very nervous if he views their product favourably."